Kelvinskell/newsread/README.md

 For more information about Microservices, this [article](https://aws.amazon.com/microservices/) provides an excellent overview.

 ## Addendum
-This application is divided into three microservices:
+This application is made up of three microservices:
  - Frontend service
  - Login service
  - News service